pscally1005/pscally1005.github.io/_posts/archive/2023-11-28-soy-sauce-chicken.markdown

 - marinade
 Description: This dish is a perfect prepare ahead meal for an easy dinner.
 I called to marinate the chicken and sprouts, that way it's easier to put together come dinner time.
 This pairs well with a side of brown rice cooked in the same seasonings listed below.
 Instructions:
 - Slice your chicken into evenly sliced thin cutlets, and add to a large bowl.
-Mix with the seasonings (soy sauce, gochujang, lemon, pepper, paprika, chili powder, and onion powder), and let marinade in the fridge for at least an hour<br><br>
+Mix with the seasonings (soy sauce, gochujang, lemon, pepper, paprika, chili powder, and onion powder), and let marinade in the fridge for at least an hour

 - Meanwhile, prepare the brussel sprouts.
 Add them to a large bowl and mix with the seasonings (soy sauce, sesame oil, lemon juice, pepper, paprika, chili powder, and garlic powder).
-Marinate this in the fridge as well<br><br>
+Marinate this in the fridge as well

 - When you're ready to cook, heat your oven to 400F and line 3 cookie sheets with parchment paper.
-Add the sprouts to one sheet, and the chicken to the other 2 (you might be able to squeeze all the chicken on to one sheet)<br><br>
+Add the sprouts to one sheet, and the chicken to the other 2 (you might be able to squeeze all the chicken on to one sheet)

 - Roast the Brussel sprouts for 30 minutes.
 With 12 minutes left add the chicken to the oven.
-They should be done at the same time<br><br>
+They should be done at the same time
 - <center><img src="/assets/Food/Chicken/Soy Sauce/soy-sauce-4.jpg" alt="" class="instruction-image"></center>
 ---